 10 Fearsome Motorcycle Sidecar Rigs From World War Two!

-Motorcycle Sidecar Combinations That Were Built For War!
+WW2 Motorcycle Sidecar Combinations That Were Built For Tough Warfare!

 When you think of motorcycle sidecars, you might think of the dangerous sport of sidecar racing, or a mustached hipster riding around town on a Ural, but it’s more likely that you imagine a military motorcycle with a sidecar charging around Europe during World War II with a big machine gun strapped to it.
 These days, most motorcycle sidecar combinations are either Ural motorcycles, odd movie props, or bespoke custom machines, and they’re few and far between.
 However, there was a time when the motorcycle sidecar ruled supreme.
 During World War II, both the Allied and Axis forces heavily relied on the might and maneuverability of the motorcycle sidecar, with the three-wheelers being used as anything from troop transportation and all-terrain pursuit vehicles to munitions conveyance and mobile gun emplacements.